EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 that it abused its discretion in concluding that Stoller should not be disqualified.

-Rule 32:1.9(a) --- Duties to Former Clients
+Rule 32:1.9(a)---Duties to Former Clients

 Stoller argues that, even though there was a concurrent conflict of interest in the past, the conflict no longer exists because he severed